HaveAGitGat/HBBatchBeast/README.md

 Demo video - https://sendvid.com/lmzaikh0

-Full ready to go zip download (including HandbrakeCLI.exe) -https://drive.google.com/file/d/13HPihCd0IMSI1rJYLcdg4B2SFwFvFW_A/view?usp=sharing
+Full ready to go zip download (including HandbrakeCLI.exe)(updated to v1.5 07:48 14/01/2019 ) -https://drive.google.com/file/d/1F01iYhGoDkCkbOk_9x2voKFFI8uFBbWd/view?usp=sharing

 If you monitor a folder which is actively being downloaded into (and has unfinished downloads in), the program will detect that there are new files and add them to the conversion queue.
 However, when Handbrake goes to convert the files, it won't be able to because they haven't finished downloading so it will skip them.
 This will loop until the files have fully been downloaded and then they will be converted and placed in the output folder.